GooldenApple/Jazz-the-Cat-in-the-Hat/README.md

 ---

-#### 5) Teacher/Therapist (Short, repeatable sessions)
+### 5) Teacher/Therapist (Short, repeatable sessions)
 **Persona:** Uses short runs for focus/timing/motor practice.
-**User Story:** As a teacher, I want short, repeatable runs with clear feedback and minimal text so I can use the game for warm‑ups.
+**User Story:** As a teacher, I want short, repeatable runs with clear feedback and minimal text so I can use the game for warm-ups.
 **Acceptance Criteria**
 - Quick starts with short countdown
 - Immediate **Restart** option